What is a Tenants in Common Agreement?

 The Disadvantages of Tenants in Common

 Although Tenants in Common has many positive aspects, there are also some big disadvantages.
-Sometimes, due to the complex nature of such agreements these can be overlooked and unrealised until they become a problem.
+Sometimes, due to the complex nature of such agreements, these can be overlooked and unrealised until they become a problem.

 The main disadvantages of Tenants in Common are:

 This can be even more problematic if the court has ruled that the other owner has the right to remain in the property under a divorce agreement because it is the primary family home.
-In these cases, you could find yourself on the hook for ongoing property and mortgage costs without being able to dispense of your share of the property.
+In these cases, you could find yourself on the hook for ongoing property and mortgage costs without being able to dispose of your share of the property.

-• Sole Survivorship.
 If you’re married or in a civil partnership, ordinarily you will inherit the property automatically if you’re Joint Tenants.
 Tenants in Common can still be passed on to your spouse or partner if your will or trust specifies this, but there is no automatic right to sole survivorship.

 This makes Tenants in Common unsuitable if you’re married or in civil partnerships and you’re intending to leave the property to your spouse or partner.
 The share of the property will go into your estate, and this can lead to complications with inheritance tax thresholds as well as the usual time delays and fees associated with probate procedures.

-• If you die without a will or a trust document outlining who inherits your share of a property, your share will be intestate.
-This causes additional costs and complications when passing your share onto your next of kin something that is especially problematic if you simply wished your spouse or partner to inherit the share.
+If you die without a will or a trust document outlining who inherits your share of a property, your share will be intestate.
+This causes additional costs and complications when passing your share onto your next of kin — something that is especially problematic if you simply wished your spouse or partner to inherit the share.

-• Tenants in Common can lead to individuals selling their share of the property to buyers who other parties may not want as owners.
+Tenants in Common can lead to individuals selling their share of the property to buyers who other parties may not want as owners.
 When selling the entire property, the owners need the agreement of all parties.

-Lastly, if one of the owners needs to go into care, the Local Authority can take the owners share of the property to use toward care costs.
-This aspect is known to be problematic as it can force remaining owners into a position where they’re unable to sell or move or on the flipside, where Local Authorities put pressure on remaining owners to sell in order to recoup their costs.
+Lastly, if one of the owners needs to go into care, the Local Authority can take the owner’s share of the property to use toward care costs.
+This aspect is known to be problematic as it can force remaining owners into a position where they’re unable to sell or move, or on the flip side, where Local Authorities put pressure on remaining owners to sell in order to recoup their costs.

 Conclusion